Pakistan national football team: Early years (1950s)

 Shortly after the creation of Pakistan in 1947, the Pakistan Football Federation (PFF) was created, and Muhammad Ali Jinnah became its first Patron-in-Chief.
 PFF received recognition from FIFA in early 1948.
+Following the conclusion of the inaugural Inter-Provincial Football Tournament in 1948, the Pakistan Football Federation planned to send a national team to compete at the 1948 Summer Olympics.
+However, for reasons that remain unclear, the team ultimately did not participate in the tournament.

-Pakistan faced Iran in their first official international game in Tehran on 27 October 1950, losing 5–1 during the Shah of Iran's birthday celebrations.
+In 1950, Pakistan embarked upon a tour to Iran and Iraq.
+The national team faced Iran in their first official international game in Tehran on 27 October 1950, losing the game 1–5, with Abdul Wahid Durrani scoring the lone goal.
+The match also took place during the Shah of Iran's birthday celebrations.
 Reportedly the Pakistan national team played the match barefoot, which was the norm back in South Asia.
 Pakistan also engaged in unofficial friendly matches during the tour, losing against Tehran's Taj by 1–6 scoreline and drew 2–2 against a team from Isfahan.
-The next month, the team toured Iraq, where due to the Iraqi FA's inability to gather a full national team, Pakistan played an unofficial friendly against the club Haris al-Maliki resulting in a 1–1 draw.
+The following month, the team toured the country of Iraq, where due to the Iraq Football Association's inability to gather a full national team, Pakistan played an unofficial friendly against the club Al-Haras Al-Malaki, which resulted in a 1–1 draw.